 Every page of this vast knowledge base is now faithfully reproduced and easily searchable in National Geographic Magazine Archive, 1888-2015.
-This incomparable new digital archive is an essential resource for researchers of all ages as well as a fascinating collection for general readers.
+This incomparable new digital archive is an essential resource for researchers of all ages as well as a fascinating collection for general readers and history buffs.

 “The content of the National Geographic Magazine Archive is phenomenal.
 The scanned issues are of great quality and the browsing and searching interfaces are quite good.
 One-time purchase costs may even be manageable for many institutions.
 The archive is recommended for public libraries, as well as school libraries and some academic institutions.”